CS6620-S21/D4N-S3Select-Caching/README.md

 Detailed user stories, plan and backlog will be via Tiaga

-Week 1 & 2
+Week (2/16 - 2/22)
-			- Set up Ceph and Spark; have D4N with S3 Select run basic queries Individual Tasks
+1. Build and run master Ceph.
-								1. Build and run master Ceph
+2. Begin to build Spark with S3 Select

-								2. Build Spark with S3 Select
+Week (2/23 - 3/1)
-		   						3. D4N and S3 Select codewalk; understand workflow for S3 Select on Spark and Arrow with Ceph
+1. D4N and S3 Select codewalk; understand workflow for S3 Select on Spark and Arrow with Ceph

-Week 3,4,5,6
+Week (3/2 - 3/29)
-			- Implementation
+1. Implementation

-Week 7 & 8
+Week (3/30 - 4/8)
-			- Testing and Performance evaluation
+1. Testing and Performance evaluation

-Week 8 & 9
+Week  (4/9 - 4/19)
-			- Documentation
+1. Documentation